RobTillaart/KT0803/README.md

   - mute device ?
   - set 'default' channel = param begin() ?
   - preset channel array in .h file (hardcoded)
+- SW pin (ON/OFF) as optional parameter in constructor.
+  - sw on/off, what is impact on settings?

 #### Could